vovagorodok/ArduinoStreamLogger/tools/README.md

  - `initial`: optional.
 Example `wait for data..`.
 Default empty
  - `wrap_around`: optional.
 Move to new line if log is to long.
 Default `false`
  - `insert_spaces`: optional.
 Insert spaces between each char.
 Default `false`

+Row (row of window structures):
+ - list of window structures

+Col (column of window structures):
+ - list of window structures